ajanthanr/getdata009Project/README.md

 2. Open the *run_analysis.R* in a text editor and change the *setwd* to the working directory
 3. Place the downloaded zip file into the working directory
 4. Download the zip file from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-5. Download the Makecodebook.Rmd into the working directory
+5. Download the makeCodebook.Rmd into the working directory
+6. Download the makeReadme.Rmd into the working directory

 ## Output